click for prev

 David Parks

-Digitrax DCC is used for control.
+NCE-DCC is used for train control while LCC controls signals and accessories.
 Stage routing is controlled via computer screens.
 Car forwarding uses car cards and waybills for manifest freights.
 Coal and empty hoppers use multi-car coal orders.
-Communications is via a 1950’s era 14 station multi-line phone system.
-The clock is real time.
+Communications is via a 1950s era 14 station multi-line phone system.
+Variable speed fast clock.